 Use Answer The Public to find all the questions that the users are asking for any given keyword or phrase.
 If you are into creating help content, you can use the tool to identify new opportunities for content creation.

 Uber Suggests helps you to find new keywords and phrases.
 You can filter the keywords and also check the relevance using google trends data on the tool.

 A good keyword strategy needs to have a healthy mix of head terms and long-tail keywords.
 Head terms include generic keywords or phrases that are shorter in length.
 Head terms are more frequently searched which also makes them more competitive.
 Long terms keywords tend to be more specific and comprises of phrases which include 3 or more words.

 Which of the followings terms will be easier to rank on:

 - how to set up a content marketing team

 It is obvious that #2 option is easier to rank for.
-For a brand-new website, it makes sense to target long tail keywords as it would account for your easy wins.
+For a brand-new website, it makes sense to target long-tail keywords as it would account for your easy wins.
 Also, work on head terms in the long haul to find the balance in your strategy.

 Keyword Research: The Moving Goal Post

 Keyword research is a moving goal post; it is essential to revaluate your keywords every few months.
-Keep track of your progress in Google search console and as you start gaining authoring in SERPs keep updating your keyword list to include new keywords & phrases to the list.
+Keep track of your progress in the Google search console and as you start gaining authoring in SERPs keep updating your keyword list to include new keywords & phrases to the list.
 When it comes to keyword research, there is no proven strategy that works for everyone hence keep exploring until you find something that works for your business.